When Wine & Diabetes Tangle

 It shouldn’t surprise you to learn that wherever I went in Italy, I carried a corkscrew in my backpack.
 Or maybe it should.
 Is that a normal thing to do?
 Anyway, the wine was delicious: cool, not-too-sweet, and definitely thirst-slaking.
 I was happy again, and kept exploring.

 It should go without saying that, A.) drinking an alcoholic beverage when you really need water is dumb, and B.) drinking an alcoholic beverage when you really need water as a diabetic is super, super dumb.
 But being young and disoriented in a strange country causes one to behave strangely.

 An hour or two later, I got a nasty hypo in a piazza where a larval swarm of tourists clotted the walkways.
-(Alcohol does this: after an initial spike, your BGLs often plummet — your liver normally releases glycogen to save you from severe hypoglycemia, but when you drink, your liver is busy dealing with the alcohol.)
+(Alcohol does this: after an initial spike, your blood glucose levels (BGLs) often plummet—your liver normally releases glycogen to save you from severe hypoglycemia, but when you drink, your liver is busy dealing with the alcohol.)
 I’d already used my glucose tablets earlier when the swimming drove me low, and suddenly I had thrust myself into a frightening situation.

-After a spell of earth-shaking anxiety familiar to any diabetic, I found some gelato and treated myself.
+After a spell of earth-shaking anxiety familiar to any person with diabetes, I found some gelato and treated myself.
 Minor blunder, I know; treating hypos with fatty foods like gelato delays the arrival of glucose into the bloodstream, but I couldn’t find anything else.